The Evolution of Risk Management in Global Investigations

 In the United States, grand jury subpoenas are the most common tool prosecutors use to gather information against a corporation in a criminal investigation.
-Various civil and regulatory enforcement agencies, such as the SEC and Commodity Futures Trading Commission, may also issue subpoenas.
+Various civil and regulatory enforcement agencies, such as the US Securities and Exchange Commission (SEC) and Commodity Futures Trading Commission, may also issue subpoenas.
 General principles to follow when responding to a subpoena include issuing hold notices to the relevant employees and, if appropriate, third parties, to ensure that all information requested or potentially relevant to the enquiry (emails, other electronically stored information, hard-copy documents, etc.) is retained; controlling insider lists to identify those now aware of facts that may constitute inside information; preparing witness lists (to ensure they do not receive updates or advice on the matter, which may contaminate their evidence); and giving consideration to the treatment of witnesses (whether they require independent legal advice, or should be removed from the office environment through suspension or relocation so as not to risk evidence tampering, collusion or undue influence over other witnesses).
-In a criminal matter, defence counsel will almost always engage with the prosecutor to determine the company’s status as a witness (potentially having relevant information, but no criminal liability), subject (the largest category, in which the government does not yet have sufficient information to determine criminal liability) or target (the government is gathering evidence to bring criminal charges against the company).
-Counsel will also almost certainly work to narrow the scope of the information requested.
+In a criminal matter, defence counsel will almost always engage with the prosecutor to determine the company’s status as a witness (potentially having relevant information, but no criminal liability), subject (the largest category, in which the government does not yet have sufficient information to determine criminal liability) or target (the government is gathering evidence to bring criminal charges against the company).13 Counsel will also almost certainly work to narrow the scope of the information requested.

 A number of important general principles apply also to the execution of search warrants and the conduct of dawn raids: